tigoe/LightProjects/addressable-leds.md

 Here's a [quickstart page of NeoPixel examples](WS281x/readme.md) to get you started.
 You can also find a number of simplified examples using the Adafruit NeoPixel library for the WS281x LEDs at [this link](https://github.com/tigoe/NeoPixel_examples).

+For an exercise using WorldSemi LEDs to make an electronic candle, see [this link](candles.md).

 In summary:

 * WS2801 - driver IC for LEDs, separate clock and data lines, low speed clock